rflandau/weave/README.md

 # Weave

-Weave provides the ability to turn data stored in arbitrary structs into exportable formats like CSV or JSON.
+Weave provides the ability to turn data stored in arbitrary structs of arbitrary depth into exportable formats like CSV or JSON.
 It supports field selection, named/unnamed structs, and embeds.

 # Usage

 Basic usage is via the output modules (`To*`).
-Simply pass your data to an output module along with the fully qualified (more on this below) names of the columns you want outputted.
-The data must be an *array of the same struct*.
+Simply pass your array of the *same struct* to an output module along with the fully qualified (more on this below) names of the columns you want outputted.

 Ex: `out := ToCSV(data, []string{"fieldname", "structname.anotherinnerstruct.fieldname"})`